-In this cover letter guide, we outline everything just about everything you need to know about cover letter writing.
+In this cover letter guide, we outline just about everything you need to know about cover letter writing.

 Have you heard this: “Don’t send a cover letter.
 No one reads those.”